Reemahs/Cloud-Based-Internet-of-Things-Data-Interoperability-Repository/README.md

 As only shell scripts have been provided the projects can only be run in an Linux environments.

 ### Installation ###
-The only non-=java dependency for the complete framework is the [MySQL database](https://dev.mysql.com/doc/refman/5.7/en/linux-installation.html).
+The only non-java dependency for the complete framework is the [MySQL database](https://dev.mysql.com/doc/refman/5.7/en/linux-installation.html).
 This database contains the mappings between IoT devices and the transformation class name.
 A SQL DDL and DML dump has been [provided](MySQLDatabase) to ensure that the same database structure is maintained.

 ## Operation Instructions ##
 **Operation of the interoperability framework is currently only supported in Linux.**